Netherlands – Boerenkool Stamppot & Quark Pie

 What’s cooking in the Netherlands?

-This is my own addition to the World Food series, Boerenkool Stamppot.
-I’ve eaten this all my life and it warmed me up in winter after ice skating on the lake in the forrest of Amsterdam.
+This is my own addition to the World Food series with two recipes, Boerenkool Stamppot and a No-bake Quark Pie.
+I’ve eaten Boerenkool Stamppot all my life and it warmed me up in winter after ice skating on the lake in the forrest of Amsterdam.
 It seems a bit funny to tell you about me, as this blog has a whole section about me, but I still will as there’s more to tell.
 I come from a modest family and grew up just outside of Amsterdam.
 My grandparents come from families that were farmers.
 When I think of food when it comes to my family, I think of my grandmother, who made the most delicious cooked pears in wine and cinnamon you would ever have tasted.
 The smell and the taste of cooked pears still brings back the memories of my grandmother today!
 I also happen to be the proud owner of the exact same plates she gave me the pears on, and those plates you will see them quite often in this recipe series.
 Now that I write about her, and her cooking, I can still see her in front of her kitchen stove in the last years of her life, when she had gotten so small that it was getting quite difficult to reach to the pot and cook, and she needed help getting anything out of the kitchen cupboards which were too high up.

 Dutch cooking gives me a warm feeling inside, but that hasn’t always been the case.
 I’ve turned my back on Boerenkool Stamppot for quite a few years actually, when people in the Netherlands switched from cooking these local dishes, to modern and worldlier cuisines.
 We started eating Italian pasta, and French Boeuf Bourguignon, which all seemed more elaborated and exquisite than our dishes.
 When I moved abroad, and when I had my own children to whom I would like to pass on my culture, my love for Dutch dishes came back!
 And so now I do cook Dutch meals often, mainly in winter, but I still don’t cook them when we have people coming over for dinner.